 Revisiting static typing, my recent experiments with Elm

-I recently built a small hobby web app using Elm for the front-end and Elixir (using the Phoenix framework) for the back-end.
+A while ago I built a small hobby web app using Elm for the front-end and Elixir (using the Phoenix framework) for the back-end.
 Both Elm and Elixir are modern functional language, with a notable difference around types.
 Elm is a statically, strongly typed language, whereas Elixir is a dynamically, strongly typed language.

 Like many web apps, this project involved some data structures that made their journey through the entire stack, for example: